-5.18 The academy has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-onchild abuse, and know that their concerns will be treated seriously.
-Children are made aware of who the DSL are in school and regularly reminded of this.
+5.18 The academy has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+All staff build relationships with the children they work with and this supports this system.